BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_2_Sending_a_Transaction_with_a_Locktime.md

-# 6.2: Sending a Raw Transaction with a Locktime
+# 6.2: Sending a Transaction with a Locktime

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-The `bitcoin-cli` interface for creating raw transactions has one last option that we haven't covered yet: locktime.
+The second way to vary how you send a basic transaction is to choose a locktime.
 This gives you the ability to send raw transactions at some time in the future.

 ## Understand How Locktime Works